-ADHD can impact children and teens for their entire lifetime, so the best way that parents can help their kids is to know the signs and symptoms of ADHD to get their child assessed earlier rather than later.
+ADHD can impact children and teens for their entire lifetime, so the best way parents can help their kids is to know the signs and symptoms of ADHD and to get their child assessed earlier rather than later.
 If your child is diagnosed with ADHD, seeking treatment options can help reduce the impact of the disorder.

 Behavioral therapy, medication or a combination of the two may be effective ways to treat ADHD.
 If a child or teen has mild to moderate symptoms of ADHD, behavioral therapy may be a sufficient treatment entirely.